 OPTIONAL / EXTEND YOUR TRIP!
 (Housing NOT provided Saturday night)

 Transportation engineers, urban planners, advocates, policymakers, municipal staff and other transportation professionals interested in nurturing cycling in their communities.
 Participants must be able to bike up to 10 miles a day.

 If you're a student looking for a two-week program geared towards the university level and credits, see our student study abroad program here.

 Contact us at firstname.lastname@example.org if you have any questions.

 REGISTER FOR THE COURSE

-Be notified when registration opens.
+Click here to register for the course by March 1st.
 Registration will be through Portland State University's Education Abroad, and you will need to complete the same application process as PSU students.
 Once accepted, you will need to enroll as a "non-degree seeking student at PSU" (additional $25 fee).
 Requests for reasonable accommodations are made through the registration process.